Microsoft Surface: History

 Microsoft first announced Surface at an event on June 18, 2012, presented by former CEO Steve Ballmer in Milk Studios Los Angeles.
 Surface was the first major initiative by Microsoft to integrate its Windows operating system with its own hardware, and is the first PC designed and distributed solely by Microsoft.
+Panos Panay was the general manager of the team that developed the Surface.

 Sinofsky initially stated that pricing for the first Surface would be comparable to other ARM devices and pricing for Surface Pro would be comparable to current ultrabooks.
 Later, Ballmer noted the "sweet spot" for the bulk of the PC market was $300 to $800.
 Microsoft revealed the pricing and began accepting preorders for the 2012 Surface tablet, on October 16, 2012 "for delivery by 10/26".
 The device was launched alongside the general availability of Windows 8 on October 26, 2012.
 Surface Pro became available the following year on February 9, 2013.
 The devices were initially available only at Microsoft Stores retail and online, but availability was later expanded into other vendors.